zhanghongce/VMCAI-2020-AE/README.md

 The first run (RC) will finish relatively quickly
-(in several seconds), the synthesized invariants can be found in `VMCAI-2020-AE-master/testcases/RC/verifaction/Grain/inv.txt`.
+(in several seconds), the synthesized invariants can be found in `VMCAI-2020-AE-master/testcases/RC/verifaction/Grain/inv.txt`, which shows that the state variable `m1.imp` is 1's-complement of another state variable `m1.v`.

 The second run (SP) will finish in around several minutes, followed by AES, Pico, and GB.
 For the three practical design cases, due to their large sizes, the running time is about two hours in total.

-When finished successfully, the number of CEGAR iteration, synthesis time and functional equivalence time will be reported.
+When finished successfully, the number of CEGAR iteration, synthesis time and functional equivalence checking time of one run will be reported.
 (For RelChc method, it does not use CEGAR, therefore only the total time will be reported).
+If the solver hits time limit or memory limit, it will be killed and its status will be reported as "KILLED".

 Experiment 2:  All Five Methods on RC and SP